By using this website, you agree to our Privacy Policy

 Physical Properties

-• Flexibility: It maintains its flexibility across a wide range of temperatures, from very low to very high.
+• Flexibility: It maintains its flexibility across a wide range of temperatures, from very low to very high, and exhibits an impressive elongation capability of up to 600%, enabling it to stretch significantly without compromising performance.

 • Hardness: The hardness of EPDM rubber can vary depending on the specific formulation, typically ranging from 30 to 90 Shore A.